 Perched above a busy Clerkenwell streetscape, this private roof terrace features a myriad of wildlife friendly plants, and sustains a diverse range of insects, butterflies and birds.
 We designed a verdant rooftop sanctuary to enhance urban biodiversity, while maintaining a contemporary layout within a trio of roof terraces which surround this unique penthouse apartment.
-A broad spectrum of native trees, hedge designs, culinary herbs, apt herbaceous perennials and fruit espaliers replenish essential local wildlife and our clients' kitchen in a modern eco-friendly roof terrace design.
+A breadth of sustainable native trees, herbs, hedges, perennials and fruit espaliers replenish local wildlife and our clients' kitchen in a modern eco-friendly roof terrace design.

 Design & Words: Amir Schlezinger

 sustainable roof terrace 65m²

-We develop many Clerkenwell roof gardens, yet when we observed this hectic crossroad closely, we realised it's in fact treeless.
+We develop many Clerkenwell roof gardens, yet when we observed this hectic crossroads closely, we realised it's in fact treeless.
 While our clients encourage a naturalistic approach in their country home, we designed a sustainable rooftop for this Central London residence.
 Our shared ecological mindset inspired the vision for three outdoor spaces, where an urban cityscape was transformed into an emerald landscape teeming with wildlife.
 With each terrace featuring a distinct microclimate, we set out to reinvent its core essence from a typical, contemporary penthouse rooftop into an ably diverse native garden.

 Scent & Pollination